Lakens/statistical_inferences/_book/06-effectsize.md

 Effect sizes can be grouped into two families [@rosenthal_contrasts_2000]: The **d family** (based on standardized mean differences) and the **r family** (based on measures of strength of association).
 Conceptually, the *d* family effect sizes are based on a comparison between the difference between the observations, divided by the standard deviation of these observations.
 This means that a Cohen’s *d* = 1 means the standardized difference between two groups equals one standard deviation.
 The size of the effect in the Facebook study above was quantified with Cohen’s *d*.
 Cohen’s *d* (the *d* is [italicized](https://blog.apastyle.org/apastyle/2011/08/the-grammar-of-mathematics-writing-about-variables.html)) is used to describe the standardized mean difference of an effect.
 This value can be used to compare effects across studies, even when the dependent variables are measured with different scales, for example when one study uses 7-point scales to measure dependent variables, while the other study uses 9-point scales.
 We can even compare effect sizes across completely different measures of the same construct, one study uses a self-report measure, and another study uses a physiological measure.
 Although we can compare effect sizes across different measurements, this does not mean they are comparable, as we will discuss in more detail in the section on [heterogeneity](#heterogeneity) in the chapter on meta-analysis.

 Cohen’s *d* ranges from 0 to infinity.
 Cohen [-@cohen_statistical_1988] uses subscripts to distinguish different versions of Cohen’s *d*, a practice I will follow because it prevents confusion (without any specification, Cohen’s *d* denotes the entire family of effect sizes).
 Cohen refers to the standardized mean difference between two groups of independent observations for the *sample* as $d_s$.
 Before we get into the statistical details, let’s first visualize what a Cohen’s d of 0.001 (as was found in the Facebook study) means.
 We will use a vizualization from <http://rpsychologist.com/d3/cohend/>, a website made by Kristoffer Magnusson, that allows you to visualize the differences between two measurements (such as the increase in negative words used by the Facebook user when the number of positive words on the timeline was reduced).
-The vizualization actually shows two distributions, one dark blue and one light blue, but they overlap so much that the tiny difference in distributions is not visible.
+The vizualization actually shows two distributions, one dark blue and one light blue, but they overlap so much that the tiny difference in distributions is not visible (click the settings button to change the slider settings, and set the step size to 0.001 to reproduce the figure below in the online app).

 <div class="figure" style="text-align: center">
 <img src="images/rpsychd1.png" alt="A vizualization of 2 groups (although the difference is hardly visible) representing d = 0.001." width="100%" />
 <p class="caption">(\#fig:rpsychd1)A vizualization of 2 groups (although the difference is hardly visible) representing d = 0.001.</p>
 </div>

 The four numbers below the distribution express the effect size in different ways to facilitate the interpretation.
 For example, the probability of superiority expresses the probability that a randomly picked observation from one group will have a larger score than a randomly picked observation from the other group.
-Because the effect is so small, this probability is 50% - which means that, rounded to one digit after the decimal, people in the experimental and control condition type the same number of positive or negative words.
+Because the effect is so small, this probability is 50.03% - which means that people in the experimental write almost the same number of positive or negative words as people in the control condition.
 The *number needed to treat* index illustrates that in the Facebook study a person needs to type 3570 words before we will observe one additional negative word, compared to the control condition.
-I don't know how often you type this amount of words on Facebook, but I think we can agree this effect is not noticeable on an individual level.
+I don't know how often you type this many words on Facebook, but I think we can agree this effect is not noticeable on an individual level.

 To understand how Cohen’s *d* for two independent groups is calculated, let’s first look at the formula for the *t*-statistic: